Trust-Ayeni/Anti-Ransomware/README.md

     ## DETECTION
     >- :point_right: For detection, `Watchdog` — a software that keeps track of all file creation, modification (ENCRYPTION), renaming, deletion in a certain path—has been developed.
 Two of these features—file modification and renaming—will be used by us.

-This is a script that appears to implement a file system event handler to detect changes to files in a given directory.
+The detection folder contains a script that implements a file system event handler to detect changes to files in a given directory.
 It uses the watchdog library to monitor the file system and the prettytable library to create tables to display information about the detected events.
 It also has a list of file extensions that it considers to be associated with ransomware, which it uses to filter the events it processes.

 The script sets up an event handler class that inherits from FileSystemEventHandler, and overrides the on_any_event method to handle all types of events.
 It also defines several other methods to handle specific types of events: on_created, on_deleted, on_modified, and on_moved.